elgui/mcp-ragdocs/README.md

 ## Web Interface

-The system includes a web interface that can be accessed after starting the Docker Compose services:
+The system includes an enhanced web interface (`src/server-enhanced.ts`) that can be accessed after starting the Docker Compose services.
+This interface has been updated to directly use the enhanced tools from the consolidated architecture.

 1. Open your browser and navigate to: `http://localhost:3030`
 2. The interface provides: